 A security program is built around 5 steps.

 You can’t secure what you can’t identify.
 Identification starts with inventory.
 The Office of the CIO has established a standard template to account for assets.
 These will eventually be rolled up to get a campus-wide picture of investments in hardware and virtual systems.
 The inventory should also be used for virtual servers.
 The type of hardware can be replaced with a notation like VMware or some other hypervisor.
 Server environments deployed in cloud providers like AWS, Azure, and GCP should be cataloged, as well.
-You can find the template in Microsoft Excel format here:
+Use the template in Microsoft Excel format.

 Identification doesn’t stop with basic inventory, however.
 Departments should keep a record of information about each server that includes the following points: